vmsilvamolina/vmsilvamolina.github.io/_posts/2019-01-01-aws-lambda-powershell-twitter.md

 Before we get started developing PowerShell Core based Lambda functions, let’s set up our dev environment.

-First, I recommend you to use Visual Studio Code, because the ISE (Intergated Scripting Environment) is not supported with PowerShell Core.
-But, you need to configure a little things before...
+First, I recommend you to use [Visual Studio Code](https://code.visualstudio.com/download), because the *ISE* (Integrated Scripting Environment) is not supported with PowerShell Core.
+But, you need to configure a little things before start coding...

 ### Installing PowerShell Extension

-Launch the Visual Studio Code app by typing code in your PowerShell session and pressing Ctrl+P to launch Quick Open.
+Launch the Visual Studio Code app by typing `code` in your PowerShell session and pressing Ctrl+P to launch *Quick Open*.
 In Quick Open, type `ext install powershell` and hit *Enter*.
 The Extensions view opens on the Side Bar, select the PowerShell extension from Microsoft.
 So then, click the Install button on the PowerShell, after the install, you´ll see the Install button to Reload.
 Click that.

 After Visual Studio Code has reload, you are ready for editing PowerShell files :)